ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/guide_index.md

 * [Creating and publishing your own modules and contributing to mbed OS](contributing.md): The process and legal requirements for publishing modules as stand-alone or as part of the mbed OS code base.

-* [Codying style and GitHub pull request guidlines](Code_Style): Style guidelines for code and GitHub pull requests.
+* [Coding style and GitHub pull request guidelines](Code_Style): Style guidelines for code and GitHub pull requests.

 ## Additional resources